 As the nation witnesses some of the most impassioned and turbulent protest movements surrounding racial injustice in over fifty years, there is great value in reflecting on the historical agents and forces that have contributed to the racial histories of Harrisburg.
 We dedicate this exhibition to some of the key stories of ethnic and racial segregation, as well as individual resilience, that have shaped the history of south-central Pennsylvania over the last century.

-Additional information on Harrisburg’s racial histories can be found in our collections on the vanished Old Eighth Ward, interviews at Stories in Place, several freely-available published articles, the project page for the Commonwealth Monument Project, and the teacher resources page.
+Additional resources on Harrisburg’s racial histories can be found in our collections on the vanished Old Eighth Ward, interviews at Stories in Place, freely-available published articles, the project page for the Commonwealth Monument Project, recent media coverage, and the resources page.

 One Hundred Voices